General Feeding Guide

 Types of Worms

 There are a dozen different species of roundworms, tapeworms, hookworms and whipworms, which may infect the dog in the UK.
-Fortunately there are very effective ways to control these and minimize the spread of infection.
+Fortunately there are very effective ways to control these and minimise the spread of infection.

 Roundworms - The life cycle